-Horizontal integration usually involves lower capital requirement as it allows others to hold assets of production and distribution.
+Horizontal integration usually involves lower capital requirements as it allows others to hold assets of production and distribution.
 Vertical integration, on the other hand, has higher capital.
 Under this, the company needs funds to create and manage all components of the end product.

-An acquisition under vertical integration helps to make a company self-sufficient and lower dependence on suppliers.
+An acquisition under vertical integration helps make a company self-sufficient and lower dependence on suppliers.
 On the other hand, horizontal integration does not make a company self-sufficient.

 Vertical integration can be of two types – backward integration and forward integration.
 On the other hand, we can’t further categorize horizontal integration.